 Q: How are fees assessed for students who attend school for less than a full day?

-A: Fees for students who attend less than a full day will be pro-rated according to current policy set by the school board.
+A: Basic fees for students who attend less than a full day will be pro-rated according to current policy set by the school board.
 Special fees and course fees are billed at 100%.

 % of Enrollment Assessed Fees - %

 10.1% - 33.0% 33.0%